Information for Health Professionals

 B: Individual cremations

-As an alternative to participation in the KEMH Interment of Ashes Service, we are able to perform individual cremations where babies are cremated and the ashes retained for return to the parent(s).
-The same requirement of parental consent and the baby being stillborn and less than 28 weeks gestation still applies.
+As an alternative to participation in the KEMH Interment of Ashes Service, PathWest can perform individual cremations and return ashes to the parent(s) for stillborn babies less than 28 weeks gestation.
+Parental consent applies.

-A fee is charged to Private hospitals that have a contract with Perinatal Pathology.
+This service is also offered to private hospitals that have a contract with Perinatal Pathology.
+A fee applies.

+Parents have a choice of how they would like to collect their baby’s ashes which must be clearly indicated on the cremation consent form (Form NCC3) by ticking the appropriate option.
+Ashes cannot be posted to a home address.
 Parents collecting ashes must produce photo ID.
-If another person has been nominated to collect the ashes they must have written consent from the parents as well as photo ID.
+If another person has been nominated to collect the ashes, they must have written consent from the parents as well as photo ID.

 What form do I need to complete for a cremation?